siraskalot/laptop/README.md

 * Qt for headless JavaScript testing via Capybara Webkit
 * Rails gem for writing web applications
 * Rbenv for managing versions of the Ruby programming language
-* Redis for storing key-value data
+* SQLite for test data
+* Sinatra for quick prototyping
+* DataMapper and relevant for Sinatra
 * Ruby Build for installing Rubies
 * Ruby stable for writing general-purpose code
 * SSH public key for authenticating with Github and Heroku